Jay Versace

 Jahlil Gunter (born January 24, 1998),' known professionally as Jay Versace, is an American record producer and former Internet personality.
 He began posting comedy videos onto Vine as a teenager, and amassed over three million followers on the platform before shifting focus onto a career in music production in 2018.
-He has since been credited on the Billboard 200-number one albums SOS (2022) by SZA and Call Me If You Get Lost (2021) by Tyler, the Creator—both of which also won Grammy Awards.
+He has since been credited on albums SOS (2022) by SZA and Call Me If You Get Lost (2021) by Tyler, the Creator.
 His other work includes songs for Doja Cat, Lil Yachty, Boldy James, and Westside Gunn.

 Early life

 Versace is from Pleasantville, New Jersey.
 His moniker was inspired by a Vine video in which American rapper Riff Raff feeds his dog "Versace water from the fountain of life".

 Career

 2014–2017: Social media career

 In 2014, Versace began making comedic videos onto the video-sharing platform Vine, usually involving reenactments of certain scenarios involving his family members, friends, and entertainers.
 His work was also noted to involve the amplification of the spirituality, creativity, and mental health of black people.
 He relocated to Los Angeles in 2016 at the age of 18.
 He was nominated for Viner of the Year at the 8th Shorty Awards.
 Versace had amassed over three million followers and two billion total views on Vine before the platform was discontinued in January 2017.
 Thereafter, he turned to other social media platforms, amassing 2 million followers on Instagram and 500,000 subscribers on YouTube.
 He also starred alongside American actors Danielle Campbell and Nathan Kress in his own Fullscreen web series, Jay Versace is Stuck in the 90s, which was nominated for Best Web Series at the 10th Shorty Awards.
 Versace signed a representation contract with United Talent Agency in January 2018, and then was slated to feature alongside American internet personality Miles McKenna in an eight-part web series by Portal A Interactive titled My Wizard & Me, yet this did not come to fruition.